yprez/blog.yprez.com/posts/001-setting-up.rst

 reStructuredText and it's hosted on `Github Pages`_.

 I'm keeping the `source repository`_ separate from the `generated files`_ repository.
-Commiting to the second when it's ready to update.
+Committing to the second when it's ready to update.

 Setting up: